Sunday, 22 June 2014

 We were delighted to see that this square was lined with bars.
 After collecting a croissant and a chausson aux pommes from the boulangerie around the corner, we settled down at an outdoor table and ordered coffee from an astonishingly fat waiter – the fattest Frenchman that we had ever seen.
 Once more the adage that French people don’t get fat was called into question.

 There were still a few pilgrims building up their strength for the day’s walk, whereas our walk was finished.
 It was a good feeling and we stayed at the bar for a long time.

 As the Office of Tourism was closed on Sundays, we asked the waiter how to find the Parking Bessières, from where the school bus left, and he waved vaguely over the bridge.

 When we did leave the bar, we topped up our supplies at an épicerie (cheese, sausage, tomato, peaches and powdered milk), then descended to the river in search of the camping ground.

 Just past the dusty ground where we had seen the game of Quilles à Huit being played in 2002, was the remembered camping ground.

-Unfortunately we did not remember that the only entrance was on the side that the GR did not go past, so we followed the GR and had to walk the length of the place and then most of the way back on the other side to get in.
+Unfortunately we gad forgotten that the only entrance was on the side that the GR did not go past, so we followed the GR, and had to walk the length of the place and then most of the way back on the other side to get in.